cyberFund/cyberrating/paper.md

 cyber•Fund's mission is to make digital investments comprehensible, accessible, easy and safe.
 The logic of an objective part stems from this requirements and initially include 5 evaluated components:

 1. Compliance Score.
-Compound metric reflecting Cryptoproperty Compliance Declaration.
-Is a set of simple yes/no statements that are necessary for existence and growth of cryptoproperty.
+Compound metric reflecting availability of mandatory and recomended infrustructure.
+Is a set of simple yes/no statements.
 2. Blockchain Reporting Score.
 Compound metric that show quality of compliance with Decentralized Reporting Standard.
 3. Weighted Liquidity Score.
 Daily turnover grade is evaluated against market cap grade.
 4. Interoperability Score.
 Reflect support of universal blockchain libraries.
 5. Growth Rate Score.
 Scoring of compound monthly growth rate.
 Eventually the most important metric that show return on investments.
 Is not used in proof-of-concept implementation and is a subject to further research.

 Subjective part is straightforward and based on simple metric that reflect how people love a given cryptoproperty.
 In technological entrepreneurship exist a quote: "Make what people love".
 So we propose a simple way to define what people love.
-To solve this we need to propose a system of community generated scoring (=>7) and (=>8) define reporting system to support due diligence by a community.
+To solve this we need to propose a system of community generated scoring (=>7) and define reporting system (=>8) to support due diligence by a community.

-Calculation specification in appendix [Scoring](https://github.com/cyberFund/cyberrating/blob/master/scoring.md) is used for proof-of-concept [25].
+Calculation specification in [Appendix A. Scoring](https://github.com/cyberFund/cyberrating/blob/master/scoring.md).
+For a purpose of proof-of-concept centralized community generated scoring of cyber•Fund app has been used[25].

 To solve a problem of objective criteria definition and scoring weights between components we propose self governance system that enable to define them on a consensus level of a proposed cyber•Fund investment protocol (=>13).